brunoannunciato/brunoannunciato/README.md

 ---
 ### What they are saying about me:
-*If you want to add your thoughts here, please create an issue in [this repository](https://github.com/brunoannunciato/brunoannunciato)*
+*If you want to add your thoughts here, please create an issue in [this repository](https://github.com/brunoannunciato/brunoannunciato)* <br>

-## What they say about me